zekunlin919/smartHRM/README-en.md

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).
-3. After fetching latest update from the master branch of remote repository, add your changes to git version control.
+3. After fetching the latest update from the master branch of remote repository, add your changes to git version control.
 4. Commit your changes (`git commit -m 'Add new feature'`).
 5. Push to the remote branch (`git push origin feature/new-feature`).
 6. Submit a Pull Request.